dimagi/commcare-hq/corehq/motech/openmrs/docs/index.rst

 OpenMRS Repeater Location
 -------------------------

-Assigning an OpenMRS Repeater to a location allows a project to integrate with multiple OpenMRS/Bahmni servers.
+Assigning an OpenMRS repeater to a location allows a project to integrate with multiple OpenMRS/Bahmni servers.

-(A project's locations or organization structure can be managed by opening the "User" menu, and choosing "View All".
-On the left, under the heading "Organization", are links to define organization levels, and to build the organization structure.
-You can also build the organization structure in a spreadsheet and upload it.)

 Imagine a location hierarchy like the following:

 * (country) South Africa

-  * (province) Gauteng
+  + (province) Gauteng

-  * (province) Western Cape
+  + (province) Western Cape

-    * (district) City of Cape Town
+    - (district) City of Cape Town

-    * (district) Central Karoo
+    - (district) Central Karoo

       * (municipality) Laingsburg

 Imagine we had an OpenMRS server to store medical records for the city of Cape Town, and a second OpenMRS server to store medical records for the central Karoo.

-When a mobile worker whose primary location is set to Laingburg submits data, MOTECH will search their location and the locations above it until it finds an OpenMRS server.
+When a mobile worker whose primary location is set to Laingsburg submits data, MOTECH will search their location and the locations above it until it finds an OpenMRS server.
 That will be the server that their data is forwarded to.